Cyclone Michaung

-Severe Cyclonic Storm Michaung (Note: It was named Michaung by Myanmar meaning 'strength and resilience' in Burmese.
-It is pronounced as Migjaum.) (/my/) was a moderate tropical cyclone which formed in the Bay of Bengal during the 2023 North Indian Ocean cyclone season.
+Severe Cyclonic Storm Michaung (Note: The name Michaung (Burmese: မိကျောင်း, [mḭ.d͡ʑáʊɴ]) was contributed by Myanmar and means "crocodile" in Burmese.) was a moderate tropical cyclone which formed in the Bay of Bengal during the 2023 North Indian Ocean cyclone season.
 Michaung originated as a low-pressure area in the Gulf of Thailand which crossed into the Bay of Bengal and became a deep depression on December 2.
 It developed into a cyclonic storm thereafter and was named Michaung.
 It was the ninth depression and the sixth named cyclonic storm of the season.
 The cyclone gradually moved north-west over the next few days towards the eastern coast of India.
 The storm peaked with sustained winds of 60 kn causing heavy rainfall in north-eastern Tamil Nadu including Chennai and south-eastern Andhra Pradesh before making landfall near Bapatla in Andhra Pradesh on December 5.

 Meteorological history

 In late November 2023, a low-pressure area crossed into the Bay of Bengal from the Gulf of Thailand.
 On December 1, the India Meteorological Department (IMD) said the disturbance had developed into a depression in the South Andaman Sea, and was expected to move towards the northwest while strengthening in the Bay of Bengal.
 On December 2, the system intensified into a deep depression located about 440 km east-southeast of Puducherry.
 Thereafter, it intensified into a cyclonic storm, and was assigned the name Michaung by Myanmar.

 On December 4, cyclone Michaung reached peak intensity as it approached the coast of Tamil Nadu with winds of 110 km/h, equivalent to a high-end tropical storm on the Saffir–Simpson scale.
 Michaung moved almost directly northward along the coast.
 On December 5, the storm made landfall between Nellore and Machilipatnam in Andhra Pradesh, weakening as it moved inland.
 By December 6, the storm had weakened to a depression over central Andhra Pradesh.